 Mint Stamp Sheet Commemorates

-This stamp sheet was issued in 1999 to celebrate the year of the rabbit.
-The rabbit – or hare – is the fourth animal in the Chinese zodiac.
+This stamp sheet was issued in 2008 to celebrate the year of the rat, the first animal in the Chinese zodiac.

 The first words that often come to mind when thinking about the rat in Chinese culture are “clever” or “quick-witted.”
 The rat is a very talkative, charming, and adaptable creature, and very good at solving problems.
 This is shown in some of the legends surrounding the origins of the Chinese Zodiac.

 Most legends about the setting of the Chinese Zodiac include Buddha.
 One suggests that when Buddha was finally leaving our world, he called all the animals to say farewell, and only 12 came.
 Those 12 had a month named in their honor when Buddha left.
 But other stories tell of a competition sponsored by Buddha.

 In one legend, Buddha announces a race for all animals to participate, and the first 12 to make it across a wide river would be placed on the calendar.
 The clever rat jumped onto the back of the mighty ox, who waded through the strong current.
 As the ox approached the far shore, the rat leaped from the ox’s head so it could reach land first.
 That earned the rat the first place in the Chinese calendar, with the ox coming right behind.